Welcome, this page is designed to help if you are organizing an ACM in-cooperation conference related to ACM SIGCHI. (last updated 10th July, 2018)

-- How do I get approval from the ACM SIGCHI for my in-cooperation conference?
+- How do I get secure “cooperating status” from the ACM SIGCHI for my conference?

-- You should submit the Technical Meeting Request Forms (TMRF).
+- You should submit the ACM In-Cooperation Technical Meeting Request Forms (TMRF).

-- If the review of your Technical Meeting Request Form (TMRF) is approved and SIGCHI in-cooperation status is granted then you will receive a letter confirming this from the ACM Director of SIG Services.
+- If the review of your Technical Meeting Request Form (TMRF) is approved and SIGCHI in-cooperation status is granted then you will receive a letter confirming this from the ACM Director of SIG Services (along with details of any other SIGs you have requested in-cooperation status, who have granted it).
 This letter will outline how you can use logos along with further details on advertising, registration rates and the requirement to submit a post event report.